Distributional Soft Actor-Critic: Off-Policy Reinforcement Learning for Addressing Value Estimation Errors: Overestimation Bias

-Therefore, $\Delta(s,a)$ is an upward bias.
+which indicates that $\Delta(s,a)$ is an upward bias.
 In fact, any kind of estimation errors can induce an upward bias due to the max operator.
-Although it is reasonable to expect small upward bias caused by single update, these overestimation errors can be further exaggerated through temporal difference (TD) learning, which may result in large overestimation bias and suboptimal policy updates.
+Although it is reasonable to expect a small upward bias caused by single update, these overestimation errors can be further exaggerated through temporal difference (TD) learning, which may result in large overestimation bias and suboptimal policy updates.